oban-bg/oban/README.md

 Advanced features and advantages over other RDBMS based tools:

 - **Isolated Queues** — Jobs are stored in a single table but are executed in distinct queues.
-Each queue runs in isolation, ensuring that a jobs in a single slow queue can't back up other faster queues.
+Each queue runs in isolation, ensuring that a job in a single slow queue can't back up other faster queues.
 - **Queue Control** — Queues can be paused, resumed and scaled independently at runtime.